MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 **Note**: Microsoft Flow used to block personal email addresses, such as those that end in **@outlook.com** or **@gmail.com**.
 This issue has been fixed so you can now sign in with any Microsoft Account, which is any account that you've registered with Microsoft.

 ## Sign up ##

+If you haven't used other online Microsoft products then you will need to Sign up.

 1. In [flow.microsoft.com](https://flow.microsoft.com), click or tap **Sign up free** in the upper-right corner.

 	![Sign-up link](./media/sign-up-sign-in/signup.png)